francoislegd/BSCV_ROS/README.md

 `roslaunch rplidar_le2i view_robot_rplidar.launch`

-Further instructions have been performed but since they are part of the project they will be treated in the following section.
----(add link to the concerned section).

 #### Phantom-X
 The Phantom-X arm needed two packages in order to be programmed.
 We downloaded the arbotix package in order to make verifications to see if the system works properly, by testing its articulations.
 We installed the turtlebot_arm package as it contains a bringup sub-package that will be essential for the rest of the project.